 What to do: Differentiate between constructive and destructive criticism

 Feedback can be constructive or destructive.
-So both the person giving the feedback and the person receiving it need to show a high degree of personal and organisational maturity, according to Sánchez.
+So both the person giving the feedback and the person receiving it needs to show a high degree of personal and organizational maturity, according to Sánchez.
 Criticism is constructive, or pertinent, when it is correct in both structure and content.
-This means that it is presented in an assertive and respectful way, and the recipient can see that there is something that can be improved.
+This means that it is presented assertively and respectfully, and the recipient can see that there is something that can be improved.
 You understand how to improve and how to show your willingness to change.

-On the other hand, destructive criticism is not intended to show you how to improve nor even how to learn from your mistakes.
+On the other hand, destructive criticism is not intended to show you how to improve or even how learn from your mistakes.
 There are three types of destructive criticism, according to Sánchez:

 - Criticism with relevant content, but delivered badly.
-This is when the criticism is appropriate, but is not given in a respectful way.
+This is when the criticism is appropriate but is not given respectfully.
 If you think the criticism is relevant but that it has been handled badly, you should make it clear that you want to improve, but that you do not agree with the way the information was communicated to you, to avoid the same thing happening again.

 - Criticism that is not relevant.
 This type of criticism is not based on anything.
 It occurs when the person making the criticism offers incorrect information or arguments.
 Or it may be that the recipient does not have the authority or the control needed to make the improvements.
 In this case, you should mention the issue without losing your cool.